-Also, if flour touches water that is mixed with another liquid, it becomes chometz instantly.
+Also, if flour touches water that is mixed with another type of liquid, it becomes chometz instantly.
 Ironically, things like apple juice cannot cause flour to ferment, but apple juice mixed with water causes the mixture to ferment and become chometz instantly.

 You cannot simply buy flour from the store and make matzah with it.
 In the first place, flour today is processed.
 It is often washed, which makes it chometz.
 Grain is usually tempered, which means it is soaked in water to soften it.
 Many flours are bleached.
 Any one of these processes make the grain chometz.
 There are other problems as well.

 What about special flour from health food stores?
 Well, the Torah says "And you shall guard the matzos..."
 (Exodus 12:17).
 In other words, you must guard them carefully so that they do not become chometz.
 Also, we are supposed to guard it during the entire process, even stating out loud that it is being processed for the purpose of making matzah for Passover use.

 So even if you buy flour that the miller claims has never been processed with water, you are nevertheless buying flour that has not been guarded by the Torah's standards.

-In point of fact, the flour used for proper Passover Matzos is guarded even before it has been ground into flour.
+In point of fact, the flour used for proper Passover Matzos is usualy guarded even before it has been ground into flour.
 It is guarded from water from the very moment the stalks of wheat are harvested.
 If they touch water at any time after that, they are not used for Passover.
 Throughout every step of the process, the flour and the water are carefully (and separately) guarded.
 They are transported and stored with the same exacting measure of care.
 They are kept from any warmth until the actual baking takes place, because heat can speed up the chometz process, which we want to avoid.